 - Heat cooking oil in a wok.
-Saute onion and garlic until soft and fragrant.
+Saute the onion and garlic until they are soft and fragrant.

-- Add in diced chicken and saute until light brown.
+- Add in the diced chicken and saute it until it’s light brown.

-- Pour in water and add the grated corn.
-Bring to a boil.
+- Pour in the water and add the grated corn.
+Bring it to a boil.

-- Simmer for at least 10 minutes.
+- Simmer it for at least 10 minutes.
 Salt and pepper to taste.

-- Add patola and malunngay leaves.
-Simmer for few more minutes until patola is tender.
+- Add the patola and malunngay leaves.
+Simmer it for few more minutes until the patola is tender.